purescript-halogen/purescript-halogen/docs/guide/05-Parent-Child-Components.md

         -- enabled state, which we log to the console.
         H.modify_ \state -> state { clicked = state.clicked + 1 }
         H.tell _button 0 (SetEnabled true)
-        on <- H.requestAll _button GetEnabled
+        on <- HQ.requestAll _button GetEnabled
         logShow on

 -- We now move on to the child component, a component called `button`.